Support Us Button Widget

 In our search, we stuck with the default settings, looking for places with 100,000+ people with a buffer zone of 6.21 miles (that’s 10 kilometers).

-Dozens of results popped up in our search, with the most populated city lying directly to the south: Cuba’s capital of Havana, pictured above.
+Dozens of results popped up, with the most populated city lying directly to the south: Cuba’s capital of Havana, pictured above.
 That building in the background is the National Capitol of Cuba, which bears a resemblance to the Capitol building in Washington DC.

 The largest US city Greenville is aligned with?
 Tampa, Florida (hey, TBAYtoday).
 We won’t spoil which other cities we found.
 Explore for yourself.